-Step 3: Financing Your Home
+Step 2: Financing Your Home

-Should you elect to finance the purchase of your new Landon home, the application and all required documents for a Mortgage Loan with Supreme Lending is required within fourteen (14) business days of the effective date of your Purchase Agreement.
-You may also choose to apply for loan approval from another lender in addition to Supreme Lending within the same time frame.
+Should you elect to finance the purchase of your new Landon home, the application and all required documents for a Mortgage Loan with one of our preferred lenders is required within fourteen (14) business days of the effective date of your Purchase Agreement.
 Please remember that the purchaser is solely responsible for the financing of the home purchase.

-Step 4: Decorator Selections, Options and Upgrades
+Step 3: Decorator Selections, Options, and Upgrades - per community